tc39/notes/meetings/2019-07/july-24.md

 MB: Unless we can change both, but we won't be able to do that until we do a web-compat investigation.
 Unless the committee decides that Option 6 is the way to go, which would be case closed.
 Also, the battle of keeping replaceAll simple was lost when we decided that we accept regex.

-MS: About this being the reflecting point that we change matchAll, I reluctantly agree that they should have the same semantics here.
+MLS: About this being the reflecting point that we change matchAll, I reluctantly agree that they should have the same semantics here.

 GHO: If replaceAll accepts regular expressions, and it doesn't auto-`g`, then do we really need to add it to the `String` prototype?